BU-Spark/ds-mpo-bikes/dataset-documentation/DATASETDOC-sp25.md

 *Collection Process*

 * What mechanisms or procedures were used to collect the data (e.g., API, artificially generated, crowdsourced \- paid, crowdsourced \- volunteer, scraped or crawled, survey, forms, or polls, taken from other existing datasets, provided by the client, etc)?
 How were these mechanisms or procedures validated?
+  * The dataset was given to us from the client directly.
 * If the dataset is a sample from a larger set, what was the sampling strategy (e.g., deterministic, probabilistic with specific sampling probabilities)?
+  * The datasets are samples from larger sets.
+The client give it to us on purpose, since the dataset represents the peak of Bluebikes and MBTA uses in a year.
+Furthermore, we have sampled the dataset by ourselves for travel time calculation for different trip modes in r5r.
 * Over what timeframe was the data collected?
 Does this timeframe match the creation timeframe of the data associated with the instances (e.g., recent crawl of old news articles)?
 If not, please describe the timeframe in which the data associated with the instances was created.
+  * The Bluebikes trip dataset contained every trip record from April to November in 2024.
+The MBTA GTFS datasets contained the MBTA schedule from April and July in 2024.

 *Preprocessing/cleaning/labeling*